• Skip to main content

 Flower Committee

 To enhance liturgical celebrations and reflect the current liturgical season, our worship space is decorated with banners, flowers and art.
 Volunteers with artistic or interior design skills are needed to plan the space, as well as people who can assist with the physical needs of preparing our sanctuary for worship.
+Members coordinate with the Liturgy Committee.

 Doris Karhoff

-Funeral Dinners
+Funeral Luncheons

 Volunteers assist in hosting a dinner or refreshments for various parish events and/or provide baked goods or a dish for an event.